Rokory/PSToolsAndSamples/README.md

 #### Synopsis

 Sample powershell script for retrieving computer inventory data and storing it in a database.
+Demonstrates working with SQL and error handling.

 #### Requirements